Grammar Translation Method

 The major characteristics of the Grammar Translation Method are given below:

-- The main purpose of the GTM is to learn a language in order to read its literature to benefit from mental discipline and intellectual improvement.
+- The main purpose of the Grammar Translation Method is to learn a language in order to read its literature to benefit from mental discipline and intellectual improvement.

 - As far as skills are concerned reading and writing skills are more focused than listening and speaking.

-- It takes vocabulary from reading texts the teachers teach through translation, memorisation and dictionary study.
+- GTM takes vocabulary from reading texts the teachers teach through translation, memorisation and dictionary study.

 - It chooses the sentences as the basic part of teaching and language practice as well.